Healthdirect Free Australian health advice you can count on.

 Faecal occult blood test

 Stool samples for iFOBTs are easily collected in the privacy of your own home.
+You do not need to go to the doctor.
 You will get a free kit in the mail with instructions.
 This is part of the National Bowel Cancer Screening Program.
-Once you have done the test, you will need to mail the samples to the laboratory.
+Once you have done the test, you will need to send the samples to the laboratory.
+All the instructions are in the test kit.

 Stool tests for infection

-Wear gloves and wash your hands carefully after doing the test to avoid passing on an infection.
-Discard the remaining contents of the plastic container into the toilet.
+Wear gloves and wash your hands carefully after doing the test.
+This will help prevent you passing on an infection to others.
+Throw the leftover faeces that is in the plastic container down the toilet.

 How will I get results of my stool test?

-For any other stool test, you can get the results from your doctor.
-It’s very important to talk to your doctor about your test results.
+The results of all other stool test, will be sent to your doctor.
+It's very important to talk to your doctor about your test results.

 Resources and support